-OSFI recognizes that technology and cyber risk in third-party arrangements present elevated vulnerabilities to the FRFI.
-In addition to minimum expectations articulated earlier in this guideline, the FRFI should consider additional controls to manage technology and cyber risks stemming from its third-party arrangements.
+OSFI recognizes that technology and cyber risks in third-party arrangements present elevated vulnerabilities to the FRFI.
+In addition to the expectations articulated earlier in this guideline, the FRFI should consider additional controls to manage technology and cyber risks stemming from its third-party arrangements.

-As set out earlier in this guideline, and emphasized in Annex 2, establishing clear roles and responsibilities between the FRFI and the third party is essential to managing risk and limiting ambiguity between the parties.
+As set out earlier in this guideline, and emphasized in Annex 2, establishing clear roles and responsibilities between the FRFI and the third party is essential to managing risk, ensuring accountability, and limiting ambiguity between the parties.
 When setting responsibilities for technology and cyber controls, the FRFI should consider the risk and criticality of its arrangement.
-Where necessary, the FRFI should establish more granular descriptions of the roles, responsibilities, and procedures that apply to each party when managing the configuration of products and systems.
+Where necessary, the FRFI should establish more granular descriptions of the roles, responsibilities, and procedures that apply to each party when managing the configuration of technology assets.

 The FRFI should develop cloud-specific requirements to ensure that cloud adoption occurs in a planned and strategic manner.
-These specific requirements should optimize interoperability while operating within the FRFI’s stated risk appetite.
+These specific requirements should optimize interoperability while remaining consistent with the FRFI’s stated risk appetite.
 They should also augment existing FRFI controls and standards, notably in the areas of data protection, key management, and container management.

 These requirements should be accompanied by robust cloud governance to provide proper oversight and monitoring of compliance with the FRFI’s risk management practices and alignment to the broader technology strategy.

-Before entering an arrangement with a third party—whether written or not—and on an ongoing basis thereafter, the FRFI should perform due diligence.
-At minimum, due diligence should consist of the following non-exhaustive factors:
+Before entering an arrangement with a third party—whether written or not—and on an ongoing basis thereafter, the FRFI should perform due diligence proportionate to the risk and criticality of the third-party arrangement.
+In respect of its high-risk and critical arrangements at minimum, the FRFI should perform due diligence that consists of the following non-exhaustive factors: